ArturoDent/find-and-transform/searchInPanel.md

 <br/>

 > `triggerSearch` is a built-in vscode search across files option.
-It triggers the search, and thus shows the results, but does not trigger a replace or replace all.
+It triggers the search, and thus shows the results, but does not trigger any actual replacement.
 I would think in most cases you would want `"triggerSearch": true` to see your results right away.
 But if you know you will be modifying the search in some way, you may not want to `triggerSearch`.

 > `triggerReplaceAll` is an option added solely by this extension.
 Its action is the same as clicking the &nbsp; <kbd>Replace All</kbd> &nbsp; icon in the search results.
 VS Code will always pop up a confirmation dialog before actually performing the replacement, so you will still have to confirm the replacement.  `triggerReplaceAll` must have results shown in order to work, that is why if you want `triggerReplaceAll` then you must also have `triggerSearch` set to `true`.
 If you do not have  "`triggerSearch": "true"` it will automatically be added for you.